What to Wear Hiking in Fall

 Wearing a long-sleeve midweight layer around my waist, along with extra layers in my pack.

-Fall Hiking Base Layers
+Fall Hiking Tops

 A good base layer will do two things: keep you warm and regulate your body temperature.
 This way, you won’t overheat or become hypothermic while wearing wet clothes that cling to your body.